 Through his work in both the public and private sector, John Borovicka has developed one of the most unique networks of experiences, relationships, and substantive acumen in the advocacy community today.
 John utilizes this background on behalf of his clients as a founding partner of Alexander, Borovicka & O’Shea Government Solutions.
 With a diverse roster of clients ranging from Fortune 500 companies to small local businesses, John has earned the trust of leaders in areas such as education, healthcare, and technology to represent their governmental interests.
 Recent highlights of his work include assisting a major international company in defeating a piece of legislation in Springfield that would have stifled technology and innovation, and helping another major company secure a multi-million-dollar governmental contract, the most lucrative of its kind ever awarded.

 John’s extensive career in public service includes over a dozen years working at the federal, state, and city levels of government.
-These include senior positions with current Illinois State Senate President John Cullerton, current U.S. Congressman Mike Quigley, and then-U.S. Congressman Rahm Emanuel.
+These include senior positions with Illinois State Senator John Cullerton, current U.S. Congressman Mike Quigley, and U.S. Congressman Rahm Emanuel.
 John’s governmental and campaign experience began in 1996 on the Democratic National Convention and President Clinton’s reelection campaign.
 His initial government work came in running the Chicago office of State Senator Cullerton from 1996-1999, later serving as the Chairman of Senator Cullerton’s political committee.
 John then served as Field Director on the first successful campaign of Mike Quigley, now an influential member of the U.S. House of Representatives.

 Working for the Chicago City Council, John spent four years working as a legislative aide to Alderman Bernie Hansen of Lakeview.
 In this role John learned many of the different facets of Chicago city government, how problems are solved there, and made professional relationships that exist until today.
 In 2001, John joined Rahm Emanuel’s campaign for United States Congress, serving as his campaign manager when he was first elected in 2002.
 For the next five years, John was Congressman Emanuel’s District Director, where he served as his liaison to all local officials, governmental agencies and non-profit organizations, while running the Congressman’s Chicago office.
 During his tenure, he helped bring together state, local and city officials to provide millions of dollars in funding to local projects.